LukaEaton/AllergenRestaurantLocator/README.md

 ### Running the App
 Once downloaded, open up / change directories to the client folder and in the terminal execute **npm run dev** to host the React App on a localhost server.
 Then, open up a browser and navigate to **http://localhost:5173/** to view the React App.

-To run the Server-side API, in a new terminal open up / change directories to the server folder and execute **npm run dev** to hose the API on localhost (port 8080).
+To run the Server-side API, in a new terminal open up / change directories to the server folder and execute **npm run dev** to host the API on localhost (port 8080).

-Note: Use of external API's in this app requires API Keys from the following: Google Maps API.
+Note: Use of external API's in this app requires API Keys from the following: Google Maps API, Open AI API.
 You must get your own API keys and add them to the .env_sample file.
 Once completed, rename the .env_sample file to .env